bruceravel/demeter/documents/DPG/_sources/data/special.txt

     monochromator angle into from millidegrees to energy and (as needed) disentangles the confusing layout of data from the multi-element detector, writing out a file that can easily be imported by Athena.
+    This plugin was written with help from Qingping Wu and Eric Breynaert.

 **Lytle**
     Import files from the Lytle database.
 This plugin imports those data